 How does this medication work?
 What will it do for me?

 Norethindrone acetate - ethinyl estradiol belongs to the class of medications called oral contraceptives (birth control pills).
-It is an estrogen (ethinyl estradiol) and progestin (norethindrone acetate) combination used for the prevention of pregnancy.
+It is an estrogen (ethinyl estradiol) and progestin (norethindrone acetate) combination used to prevent pregnancy.

 Norethindrone acetate - ethinyl estradiol works by preventing ovulation (the release of an egg from an ovary) and by causing changes in the mucus of the cervix which make it difficult for sperm to penetrate the egg and for an egg to implant in the wall of the uterus.